 A common misconception is that eating serotonin-rich foods will improve the amount of serotonin molecule in the brain and improve mood.

-Unfortunately it isn't as simple as that, because serotonin produced in the intestine can’t cross the blood barrier to the brain.
+Unfortunately it isn't that simple.
+Serotonin produced in the intestine can’t cross the blood barrier to the brain.

-But, with the help of a precursor, it can.
+However, it can with the help of a precursor.

-You see, there’s a transport protein in the brain that plucks tryptophan out of the bloodstream.
-So, what you eat can end up affecting your mood.
+Humans have a transport protein in the brain that plucks tryptophan out of the bloodstream.
+So what you eat can end up affecting your mood.

-How to Get Your Trytophan – Debunking “The Turkey Myth”
+How to Get Tryptophan: Debunking “The Turkey Myth”

-In this study, the tryptophan levels in those given a high-protein turkey, egg, cheese breakfast dropped, whereas in the waffle-OJ group, their tryptophan levels went up.
+In one study, the tryptophan levels in those given a high-protein turkey, egg, and cheese breakfast dropped, whereas in the waffle-OJ group, their tryptophan levels went up.

 Arachidonic acid is metabolized in the body to ‘produce inflammatory mediators: they convert the arachidonic acids into specific compounds that create inflammation and pain.